en

 • temporary unsuitability for boarding following common illness

-INAIL is responsible for the payment of benefits in the event of accidents at work/occupational illness.
+INAIL (National Insurance Institute for Employment) is responsible for the possible recognition of benefits any temporary unsuitability for navigation resulting from an of accidents at work/occupational illness.

 Who is it aimed at?